 Summary

-As the climate changes, driving increased drought in many forested regions around the world, mechanistic understanding of factors conferring drought resistance in trees is increasingly important.
-Yet it remains unclear how tree size and species’ traits interactively shape tree growth responses during droughts.
+As the climate changes, droughts are increasingly frequent in many forests worldwide, and mechanistic understanding of drought responses is urgent.
+Yet, the influence of tree size and species’ traits on tree growth during drought has remained unclear.
+The dendrochronological record provides a window through which to test key hypotheses.

-In this study, we analyze tree-ring records for twelve species representing 97% of woody productivity in the 25.6-ha ForestGEO plot in Virginia (USA) to determine how tree size, microhabitat, and species’ traits interactively shape drought responses across the three strongest droughts over a 60-year period (1950 - 2009).
+We analyzed tree-ring records for twelve species representing 97% of woody productivity in a 25.6-ha temperate plot (ForestGEO, Virginia, USA) to determine how tree size, microhabitat, and traits influenced drought responses across the three strongest regional droughts over 60 years (1950 - 2009).

-Individual-level drought resistance decreased with tree height, whereas crown position explained little additional variation and root water access did not confer additional resistance.
-Resistance was lower among species whose leaves had higher percent loss of area upon dehydration and lost turgor at less negative water potential.
-However, there was substantial variation in the best predictor variables across given droughts.
+Individual tree drought resistance decreased significantly with tree height, whereas crown position explained little variation and root water access did not confer additional resistance.
+Drought resistance was greater among species whose leaves had a lower turgor loss point, and less leaf shrinkage during leaf dehydation. .
+There was substantial variation in the best predictor variables across given droughts.

+We conclude that hydraulic traits and tree height influences growth responses during drought, and can explain variation in the tree ring record spanning historical droughts.
+Thus, these traits can be useful for predicting future droughts under climate change.

-We conclude that height–as opposed to canopy position, root water access, or species’ traits–is the primary factor through which tree size mediates drought response, that leaf hydraulic traits are useful indicators of drought sensitivity, and that directions but not strengths of responses are consistent across droughts.
+height–as opposed to canopy position, root water access, or species’ traits–is the primary factor through which tree size mediates drought response, that leaf hydraulic traits are useful indicators of drought sensitivity, and that directions but not strengths of responses are consistent across droughts.

-Key words: canopy position; drought; Forest Global Earth Observatory (ForestGEO); leaf hydraulic traits; temperate broadleaf deciduous forest; tree growth; tree height; tree-ring [5-8] Five to eight key words (in alphabetical order) .
+Key words: canopy position; drought; Forest Global Earth Observatory (ForestGEO); leaf hydraulic traits; temperate deciduous forest; tree growth; tree height; tree-ring [5-8] Five to eight key words (in alphabetical order) .
 Words that are in the title can, and should, be among these.

 Introduction